 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of detached homes for sale has decreased by 63% over the past year, while the number of attached homes (townhouses, duplexes and condos) for sale has decreased 46% over the past year, though the inventory levels of attached homes started (and ended) much lower!
+The number of detached homes for sale has decreased by 50% over the past year, while the number of attached homes (townhouses, duplexes and condos)

+for sale has stayed relatively constant -- moving from 39 down to 37 over the past year.
 We usually see an increase in inventory levels in the spring, but most new listings are quickly going under contract, thus keeping inventory levels quite low.